Today is the last day of 2021, and I’d like to let loose my emotions and share a few personal highs and lows of the year.

 Between takes, we talked.
 Jokes.
 Serious thoughts.
 Silly thoughts.
 Family issues.
 Work issues.
 Love.
 Life.
 Politics.
 Racism.
 Good.
 Bad.
 So on and so forth.
 We laughed a lot and cussed quite a bit, too.

 I remember dreading having to do videos initially.
-I was one of those who’d feel nauseated when hearing their recorded voice played back — I still am.
-That’s not to mention the comment section which, at the time, was the cesspool of humanity’s conscience.
-(It’s still is today on some website/social media.)
+I was one of those who’d feel nauseated when hearing their recorded voice played back — I still feel that way.
+That’s not to mention the comment section which, at the time, was the cesspool of humanity’s civility.
+(It still is today on some websites.)

 “You know, I got a lot of negative comments mocking my name and accent,” I told him.